ikemen-engine/Ikemen-GO/README.md

 Look inside the script for details on how it works.

 ### Preparing for release
-Before generating the install bundle, first make sure the binaries for Ikemen_GO are properly generated.
+Before generating the install bundle, first make sure that the binaries for Ikemen_GO are properly generated.
 Download and install [InstallBuilder](https://installbuilder.bitrock.com).
 Once finished, open the program, then open the file releaseconf.xml.
 Click in Build.